kalgoritmi/pycongr25/talk.md

 ```

 <!--
-As of now we have covered mocks but what is a stub, how do they differ?
+As of now we have covered mocks but what is a stub, how does it differ?
 `Stubs` provide canned responses, helping us test outputs or control intermediate results.

 `Mock` & `MagicMock`, the usual suspects can be used to provide these results for functions that we expect to be called by the code we test.
 In our example this function is called `some_method`